edmacabebe/Open-Grants-Program/project-ipromiseio.md

 * **Full-time equivalent (FTE):**  Workload of an employed person ([see](https://en.wikipedia.org/wiki/Full-time_equivalent))
 * **Total Costs:** Amount of Payment in BTC for the whole project.
 The total amount of funding needs to be below $30k at the time of submission.

-### Milestone 1 Example — Implement Substrate Modules
+### Milestone 1 — Implement Substrate using Ink!3.0 for a Profile ID, a Resume and a Smart Contract and End-to-End call between Hiremelab.co -> ipromise.io to create the profile

 * **Estimated Duration:** 1 month
 * **FTE:**  2
 * **Costs:** 0.8 BTC